colorfield/civimail/README.md

 being actually sent (waiting for the scheduled jobs to be executed).
 Add an option to send immediately.
-- **CiviMail Digest submodule.** Send to selected groups a digest at a chosen interval of all nodes that were sent, with an option to includ updates.
+- **CiviMail Digest submodule.** Send to selected groups a digest at a chosen interval of all nodes that were sent, with an option to include updates.